What is prior authorization?

 - For out-of-area (BlueCard® program) members, if prior authorization is required, use the online router tool.
 It will redirect you to pre-service review information on the member’s Home Plan website.
 For Electronic Provider Access (EPA) details, refer to the BlueCard Program Provider Manual .

 Availity is a trademark of Availity, LLC., a separate company that operates a health information network to provide electronic information exchange services to medical professionals.
-Availity provides administrative services to BCBSIL.
-AIM Specialty Health (AIM) is an independent company that has contracted with BCBSIL to provide utilization management services for members with coverage through BCBSIL.
+Availity provides administrative services to BCBSIL. eviCore healthcare (eviCore) is an independent company that has contracted with BCBSIL to provide prior authorization for expanded outpatient and specialty utilization management for members with coverage through BCBSIL.
 Prime Therapeutics LLC (Prime) is a pharmacy benefit management company.
 BCBSIL contracts with Prime to provide pharmacy benefit management and other related services.
 BCBSIL, as well as several independent Blue Cross and Blue Shield Plans, has an ownership interest in Prime.
-BCBSIL makes no endorsement, representations or warranties regarding any products or services provided by third party vendors such as Availity, AIM, or Prime.
-If you have any questions about the products or services provided by such vendors, you should contact the vendor(s) directly.
+BCBSIL makes no endorsement, representations or warranties regarding any products or services provided by third party vendors.